Int'l community rushes medical supplies to India to help arrest record surge in COVID-19 cases | Health

 Australia’s Health Minister Greg Hunt said on Monday that his country will send oxygen, ventilators and personal protective equipment to India as part of an immediate support package to the country.

 Saudi Arabia has shipped 80 metric tonnes of liquid oxygen to India.
-On Saturday, the Indian Air Force brought four cryogenic tanks, to be used for transporting oxygen, from Singapore as the country scrambles to meet the spike in demand for medical oxygen.
+On Saturday, the Indian Air Force brought four cryogenic tanks, to be used for transporting oxygen, from Singapore.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)